realpython/flask-sinatra-martini/post.md

 ### Community

 Flask is the winner hands down in this category.
-The ruby community is more often than not dogmatic about Rails being the only good choice if you need anything more than a basic service (even though [Padrino](http://www.padrinorb.com/) offers this on top of Sinatra).
+The Ruby community is more often than not dogmatic about Rails being the only good choice if you need anything more than a basic service (even though [Padrino](http://www.padrinorb.com/) offers this on top of Sinatra).
 The Golang community is still nowhere near a consensus on one (or even a few) web frameworks, which is to be expected as the language itself is so young.
-Python however has embraced a number of approaches to web development including Django for out-of-the-box full-featured web applications and Flask, Bottle, CheryPy, or Tornado for a micro-framework approach.
+Python however has embraced a number of approaches to web development including Django for out-of-the-box full-featured web applications and Flask, Bottle, CheryPy, and Tornado for a micro-framework approach.

 ## Final Determination

 Note that the point of this article was not to promote a single tool, rather to provide an unbiased comparison of Flask, Sinatra, and Martini.
-With that said I would select Flask (Python) or Sinatra (Ruby).
-If you are coming from a language like C, or Java perhaps the statically typed nature of Golang may appeal to you.
-If you are a beginner Flask might be the best choice as it is very easy to get up and running and there is very little magic by default.
+With that said, I would select Flask (Python) or Sinatra (Ruby).
+If you are coming from a language like C or Java perhaps the statically-typed nature of Golang may appeal to you.
+If you are a beginner, Flask might be the best choice as it is very easy to get up and running and there is very little default "magic".
 My recommendation is that you be flexible in your decisions when selecting a library for your project.

 <hr>